knowrohit/daevasGPT/README.md

 - Commercial use license: Unlike some models, Daevas is licensed for the possibility of commercial use, offering flexibility for different applications and purposes.

-- Open-source training code: Daevas is built on the MosaicML LLM codebase, which is available in the llm-foundry repository.
+- Open-source training code: Daevas is built on the mosaic.
 The open-source nature of the training code promotes collaboration and further advancements in the field.

 - Toddler and Infant models: Daevas includes two variants of chatbot models.
 The MPT 7B based GPT model is named "toddler_daevas.py," while the models based on Bert and ChatGLM are named "infant_daevas.py."
 Each model offers unique capabilities and functionalities.